stevejay/middleengine-website/src/posts/2020-06-23-programming-the-nes-the-6502-in-detail.md

 :::

-Note that normally a label would be used as the operand, rather than a literal address.
+Note that normally you would use a label as the operand, rather than a literal address.

-A JMP instruction can be used to create an infinite loop:
+You can use a JMP instruction to create an infinite loop:

 ```asm6502
 loop: